 Additional steps to complete prior to opening a new child care program include:

-- Before you apply for your license, you will also want to make sure you have completed all the required pre-service coursework.
+3. Before you apply for your license, you will also want to make sure you have completed all the required pre-service coursework.
 Depending on your location, your access to community-based classes will vary; however, there are online options for most of the required coursework.
-Click here to visit the KDHE page that lists the required classes by subject matter.
+Click here to view the KDHE regulation books that lists the required classes by subject matter.

 To break it down, this means you need: